 - The portion size of food is an important part of a healthy diet.
 It is dependent on the age of the child.
 Make sure the child eats small portions and chews well.
 The doctor may refer you to a pediatric dietician to formulate the appropriate portion size and meal plans after discussion with you and the child.
 Do not encourage eating frequent snacks.

 - Although fast foods or quick snacks are cheap and readily accessible, offer healthy foods to your child.
 Avoid or limit fast foods.
 You can limit fast foods to twice or thrice a week.
 You can involve your children while buying food and planning meals, encouraging them to pick healthy yet enjoyable food items.

 - Encourage intuitive eating, which means enabling them to make choices that honor hunger and fullness without guilt.
 For instance, if your child feels full and does not wish to eat more, do not force them to eat or punish them for not clearing their plate.

 - Include a variety of foods from different food groups.
 Make sure your child eats items from each food group in all their meals in the right portions.

 - Fruits and vegetables are vitamin-packed healthy snack options.
 You may also try healthy homemade crackers and other snacks.

-- Limit the intake of high-sugar and high-calorie food, such as cookies, candies, cakes, chips, and ice cream.
+- Limit the intake of high-sugar and high-calorie food, such as cookies, candies, cakes, chips, sugary bevrages, and ice cream.